noejon/honey-insurance-challenge/README.md

 The error checks are pretty similar to part 1 except for the addition of auto-off.
 Rather than creating a new function to check the profile, the current function is refactored.

 ### Part 3

+In part 3, in the interest of time I did not implement any checks on the validity of the monthlyUsageProfile.
+This one is also a bit more involved than with days, as we'd need to consider the day when performing our check.
+The value `43199` (30 days) will be valid for all months but February.
+Although that should not stop us from calculating, it raises a concern further on.
+If we receive a monthlyUsageProfile that matches 31 days and a day in February, it does not add up and we'd need to log this error for visibility.

+The logic for this function is a bit more involved so here are the steps I took:

+- Check if day is an integer ✅
+- Check if day is out of range ✅
+- Given a day of the year, get the day of the month for that day ✅
+- Sort the events ✅
+- To calculate the slice ✅
+  - Find the first event index of the day ✅
+  - Find the first event index after the day ✅
+- Find the last event index before the day to calculate the initial ✅
+- Generate the days event by subtracting timestamps ✅
+- Generate a single day profile object ✅
+- Call calculateEnergyUsageSimple with the single day profile object  ✅

+I also added a unit test to check a date in February.

+## Notes

+It took me a little bit more than 2 hours to complete the 3 parts.

+There are a few things that could be improved:

+- Currently everything is in the one index.js file.
+I would probably restructure things a little bit, with utils and constants files, as well as separating each function to its own file
+- Some further checks could be done on the `calculateEnergyUsageForDay` monthlyProfile.
+- This is out of scope as per the part 3 description, but it would be nice to handle leap years.